miltonian/principles/README.md

 ---

-By following this updated README, you can generate specialized agents using Principles based on a **singular goal**, leveraging first principles thinking to break it down into its most fundamental truths or components.
+By following this README, you can generate specialized agents using Principles based on a **singular goal**, leveraging first principles thinking to break it down into its most fundamental truths or components.
 The generated agents collaborate to address each component, allowing you to process subsequent prompts with greater accuracy and efficiency.

 **Note:** This framework was designed as an experiment, and the code may require refining in some places.